-Compared to its packrat cousins living in more temperate climates, Neotoma lepida is rather small in comparison, ranging from 11 to 15 inches in length, including its tail, and weighing in at around a third of a pound.
-With their dark eyes and tawny brown coats they are quite handsome as rats go.
-Their geographic range is quite vast, extending far south into Baja California and northwestern Sonora; northward throughout the deserts of the Great Basin; and east into western Utah, Arizona and Colorado.
-Neotoma lepida is for the most part a nocturnal and solitary creature, which hoards for very practical and specific reasons.
+Compared to its packrat cousins living in more temperate climates, Neotoma lepida is rather small in comparison, ranging from eleven to fifteen inches in length, including its tail, and weighing in at around a third of a pound.
+With their dark eyes and tawny brown coats they are quite handsome.
+Their geographic range is vast, extending far south into Baja California and northwestern Sonora; northward throughout the deserts of the Great Basin; and east into western Utah, Arizona and Colorado.
+Neotoma lepida is, for the most part, a nocturnal and solitary creature, which hoards for very practical and specific reasons.

-Far earlier accounts of encounters with middens of Neotoma lepida include a curious if somewhat revolting tale told by William Lewis Manly when his group of starved and possibly delusional travelers in 1849 stumbled upon what they thought to be some sort of Native American delicacy previously cached away in a rocky outcropping near Papoose Dry Lake about 70 miles northwest of where now lies Las Vegas.
+Far earlier accounts of encounters with middens of Neotoma lepida include a curious, if somewhat revolting, tale told by William Lewis Manly when his group of starved and possibly delusional travelers in 1849 stumbled upon what they thought to be some sort of Native American delicacy previously cached away in a rocky outcropping near Papoose Dry Lake about seventy miles northwest of where now lies Las Vegas.

 Interestingly, some websites suggest that amberat is the source of the Ayurvedic folk medicine variously named shilajit, shilajitu, moomiyo, mummie or mumiyo also alternatively referred to as “mountain tear,” “blood mountain,” or “balsam of rock.”

 Like packrats, humans more often than not seem intent on either collecting or discarding what is around them, especially when they reside in the desert.
 Perhaps these activities are more noticeable here because everything seems so much more exposed.
 Rusted and discarded machinery from abandoned mining claims with other forgotten remnants of habitation, common trash and illegal dumpsites are common and readily observed throughout the Mojave Desert.